Consensys/doc.teku/docs/get-started/connect/mainnet.md

 Run Teku as a consensus client with any execution client on Ethereum Mainnet.

-If you're using [Hyperledger Besu](https://besu.hyperledger.org/en/stable/) as an execution client, you can follow the [Besu and Teku Mainnet tutorial](https://besu.hyperledger.org/en/latest/public-networks/tutorials/besu-teku-mainnet/).
+If you're using [Besu](https://besu.hyperledger.org/en/stable/) as an execution client, you can follow the [Besu and Teku Mainnet tutorial](https://besu.hyperledger.org/en/latest/public-networks/tutorials/besu-teku-mainnet/).

 ## Prerequisites